How to generate your API documentation with Postman in 20 minutes

-Developers sometimes spend couple of weeks building an API and maybe another week writing the documentation, and this can be time consuming.
+Developers sometimes spend a couple of weeks building an API and maybe another week writing the documentation, and this can be time-consuming.
 The question is, is it possible to generate an API documentation in 20 minutes?
-Yes it is possible and I’m going to show you how.
+Yes, it is possible and I’m going to show you how.

 I will not be covering how to build an API in this tutorial; I want to assume that you already have an existing API.